 Selection process

 Nominations will be reviewed by Diabetes Canada's National Research Council.
-The National Research Council consists of scientific experts across the country who represent the four pillars of research and are active researchers within the diabetes community.
+The National Research Council consists of research experts across the country who represent the four pillars of research and are active researchers within the diabetes community.

 Nomination deadline

-Nominations must be submitted online using the online nomination form by July 7, 2023.
+Nominations must be submitted online using the online nomination form by June 28, 2024.

 In the event that no suitable nomination is made, the award will be deferred for this year.